JoaoPedropgmx/API-Django-E-commerce-/README.md

 + Price
 + Category

-## The sellings consists of the following fields:
+## The sellings consist of the following fields:
-+ Clients Name and ID
++ User Name and ID
 + Products Name and ID

 Technologies used: